GoogleChrome/web.dev/src/site/content/en/payments/how-payment-request-api-works/index.md

 {% Aside %}

 `basic-card` payment method is deprecated from Chrome 100.
-If none of the specified payment methods is supported on the browser, it will throw `NotSupportedError`.
-Make sure to check the payment method availability with `canMakePayment()` in advance.
+If the browser doesn't support any of the specified payment methods, it will throw `NotSupportedError`.
+Make sure to first check the payment method availability with `canMakePayment()`.

 {% endAside %}